ParadiseN1/ChatAppleNotes/README.md

 # chat_notes

-A simple application to parse and manage chat notes.
+A simple application to parse your local Apple Notes and chat with them using Ollama.

 ## Installation